 Read more about the Stress-strain diagram here!

-You can see that the specimen will be able to elongate and can come back to its original shape when the load is removed up till the point B since it is the elastic limit.
+You can see that the specimen will be able to elongate and can come back to its original shape when the load is removed up till point B since it is the elastic limit.

-After the applied load crosses elastic limit the specimen cannot regain its original shape even after removal of the load but still, it will elongate till the Point D. The point D is called Ultimate tensile strength.
+After the applied load crosses the elastic limit the specimen cannot regain its original shape even after removal of the load but still, it will elongate till the Point D. point D is called Ultimate tensile strength.

-Due to the necking, the load will be reduced for the final fracture. you can observe the drop in the graph from point D to the point E.
+Due to the necking, the load will be reduced for the final fracture. you can observe the drop in the graph from point D to point E.

 Stress-strain diagram for the different materials